arnavgautam/TreeHacks2015/HOLs/HOL-IntroToACS2/HOL.md

 1. Save your changes.

 	> **Note:** What you see here is the claim identity model in action.
 First, we can do everything with ClaimsPrincipal (no need to get to the underlying ClaimsIdentity).
 Once we have that, we have a means of inspecting the claims we received from the STS: the next line queries the incoming claims collection, searching for the birth date of the user.
-The rest of the code just calculates how many days are left in the year before the user‚Äôs birthday.
+The rest of the code just calculates how many days are left in the year before the userís birthday.
 Nothing of the code above gives away any details about which authentication technology has been used: the Windows Identity Foundation took care of all the details for us, and we are free to concentrate on our application logic.

 1. Open the **Web.config** file of the relying party Web site (**WebSiteACS** project).